• Kachina

 Eyes in the Sky is having its third Open House on Sunday, October 18th at the Santa Barbara Museum of Natural History.
 We will also be celebrating the 15th anniversary of Eyes in the Sky as well as the 5th anniversary of the Mews being at the Museum.

-It is going to be a fun filled day of activities, games, and close encounters with the birds.
-Hope you can join the birds in celebrating our 15 years of service in educating the community about raptors and wildlife then describing it in essays https://writing-service.org/exploratory-essay/
+It is going to be a filled day of activities, games, and close encounters with the birds.
+Hope you can join the birds in celebrating our 15 years of service in educating the community about raptors and wildlife.

 Family Nature Day with Chumash Activities